We’re always looking for ways to improve, and hearing from customers like you is a key part of that.

 We also love to hear about positive experiences.

-We use your feedback to recognise those delivering a great customer service experience as well as to inform and enhance our training and development programs within BOQ.
+We use your feedback to recognise those providing you with a great experience as well as to inform and enhance our training and development programs within BOQ.
 We appreciate your assistance in identifying our team members who consistently go above and beyond.

 Frequently Asked Questions